K-Tribble/CompPhys/README.md

 # CompPhys - Computational Physics Library

-This project contains implementations developed while studying the Computational Physics course at Imperial College London.
+This project contains numerical methods and Monte Carlo implementations developed while studying Computational Physics at Imperial College London.

+The codebase covers both classic numerical-analysis routines (linear algebra, differentiation, optimization, interpolation, integration) and the newer Markov chain Monte Carlo infrastructure used for lattice and path-integral simulations.
+The modern MCMC stack lives primarily under `include/mcmc/` and is exercised by the examples in `src/ising_demo.cpp` and `src/anharmonic_pimc.cpp`.

 ## Features